 Understanding the needs of people impacted by blindness

 Canada is facing a blindness crisis.
-Half a million Canadians live with significant blindness that impacts their quality of life – a figure that’s poised to increase significantly over the next 25 years as the country’s population ages.
+1.5 million Canadians live with significant blindness that impacts their quality of life – a figure that’s poised to increase significantly over the next 25 years as the country’s population ages.

 In this section: